isabella232/OctoStyle/_pages/writing-for-the-blog.md

 1. We're writing for an international audience.

     Our customers are everywhere.
 Some of them are native English speakers, but many of them are not.
 We avoid colloquialisms that would likely confuse them, and we use US English.

+    Our posts are written in an informal tone, but we keep the language clear and concise (see above).

 1. We're not Octo-obsessed.